asaidimu/uistart/README.md

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your Changes (`git commit -m 'feat: Add some AmazingFeature'`) - Please follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for commit messages.
+3. Commit your Changes (`git commit -m 'feat: Add some AmazingFeature'`) - Please follow [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) for clear and consistent commit messages.
 4. Push to the Branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-Please ensure your code adheres to the existing linting rules (`bun run lint`) before submitting a pull request.
+Please ensure your code adheres to the existing linting rules (`bun run lint`) and passes any local tests before submitting a pull request.

 ### Issue Reporting

-If you encounter any bugs, have feature requests, or suggestions, please open an issue on the [GitHub Issues page](https://github.com/asaidimu/uistart/issues).
+If you encounter any bugs, have feature requests, or suggestions for improvements, please open an issue on the [GitHub Issues page](https://github.com/asaidimu/uistart/issues).
+Provide as much detail as possible, including steps to reproduce, expected behavior, and screenshots where applicable.

 ---